neglectPanda/pds-proj/README.md

 <hr>

 <h1>Our firsts</h1>
-1. NextJS documentation of what was done here
+1. NextJS documentation of what was done here <br />
 2. Version Control (Git and Github how to)

 <h1>Initializing git on this project</h1>